-Overall the UK's fiscal outlook has worsened during the course of 2015/16, though the distribution of the impacts has changed, with greater reductions being planned for 2019/20 and a lessening of the impacts in 2016/17 and 2017/18.
-Greatest pressure over the Spending Review Period will continue to fall on day to day revenue expenditure.
+Prior to the EU Referendum outcome, the UK's fiscal outlook had already worsened during the course of 2015/16, though the distribution of the impacts had changed, with greater reductions being planned for 2019/20 and a lessening of the impacts in 2016/17 and 2017/18.
+Having said that, it is also anticipated that the greatest pressure over the Spending Review Period will continue to fall on day to day revenue expenditure.
+Since the outcome, the economic and fiscal implications remain highly uncertain and it is clear it will take some time to crystallise.
+This will likely be in terms of years rather than months and in the interim, ongoing volatility is anticipated.